 Trading is about making decisions.
-It is about turning money into more money by trading assets, including currencies, commodities, and stocks.
+It turns money into more money by trading assets, including currencies, commodities, and stocks.
 Using your skills as an investor or trader can turn $100 into $200 very quickly – you have to be the right person at the right time, with the proper knowledge and tools.

 CFDs are a low-risk investment strategy traded on margin, meaning that when you buy or sell, your position is leveraged.
-Meaning you only have to give a small amount of the total transaction value to start trading – this reduces your exposure to loss significantly if markets change unfavourably.
+You only have to give a small amount of the total transaction value to start trading – this reduces your loss exposure significantly if markets change unfavorably.

-The most crucial thing in CFD trading is timing, so there are lots of short-term strategies out there which aim to give you an edge in the marketplace.
+The most crucial thing in CFD trading is timing, so there are lots of short-term strategies that aim to give you an edge in the marketplace.
 The following steps will help you build a good foundation for successful CFD trading in Australia.

 Japanese candlesticks show a range of data, including opening price, closing price, high and low prices, and trading volumes from the previous day.
 They help traders see current market sentiment by showing where the currency opened and closed relative to its high and low during that time frame.
 It is also easy to spot support or resistance levels on these charts and other critical areas that traders need to know about when deciding whether or not it is an excellent time to trade a particular currency.

 A price chart displays information about the highs and lows that a currency pair has reached over a certain period.
-It also displays how much the currency pair has changed during that period.
-You can set up your charts according to intervals such as 1 minute, 5 minutes, 15 minutes, one hour, four hours and daily.
-Some traders prefer to view longer-term charts, which are updated periodically throughout the day, while others watch for shorter patterns that occur within the space of only an hour or less.
+It also demonstrates how much the currency pair has changed during that period.
+You can set up your charts according to intervals such as 1 minute, 5 minutes, 15 minutes, one hour, four hours, and daily.
+Some traders prefer to view longer-term charts, which are updated periodically throughout the day, while others watch for shorter patterns that occur within only an hour or less.

 Short-term traders can use Fibonacci retracement to help them decide when to buy or sell a given currency pair.
 There is no universal rule for this technique, as each trader must decide what works best for them.